How Scammers Use Psychology to Fool Even the Smartest Victims

 Dan Simons

-One of the interesting things they found when trying to structure the book was that all the stories about cons were engaging and entertaining.
-They have a narrative structure – which is why movies about big cons are popular.
+One of the interesting things Dan and Chris found when trying to structure their book was that all the stories about cons were engaging and entertaining.
 There are hundreds of news stories, documentaries, podcasts, and more about these types of deceptions.

 Whether that means there’s more and more [scams] happening, or we’re just leaning about more and more of it, it seems to be such an issue of great importance that it is worth diving into.